fybrik/fybrik/site/docs/concepts/config-policies.md

 `policy` provides policy metadata: unique ID, human-readable description, version and `policySetID` (see ### Policy Set ID)

 `restrictions` provides restrictions for `modules`, `clusters` and `storageaccounts`.
-Each restriction provides a list of allowed values for a property of module/cluster/storageaccount object.
-For example, to restrict a module type to either "service" or "plugin", we'll use "type" as a key, and [ "service","plugin ] as a list of allowed values.
+Each restriction provides a list or a range of allowed values for a property of module/cluster/storageaccount object.
+For example, to restrict a module type to either "service" or "plugin", we'll use "type" as a property, and [ "service","plugin ] as a list of allowed values.
 Properties of a module can be found inside [`FybrikModule`](../reference/crds.md#fybrikmodule) Spec.
 Properties of a storage account are listed inside [`FybrikStorageAccount`](../reference/crds.md#fybrikstorageaccount).
 Cluster is not a custom resource.
 It has the following properties: